-Debunking the myths: 5 facts about credit cards
+Debunking the myths: 7 facts about credit cards

-Fact: Applying for new credit comprises 10 percent of your credit score.
+You might have heard that it’s only after you use a new credit card that the account affects your credit score.
+However, applying for new credit comprises 10 percent of your credit score.
 It doesn’t matter if you’re approved for the card or if you use it; it’s the inquiry that counts.
 Frequently applying for new credit can hurt your credit score, so make sure you really need that new card before you apply for it.

-2) Myth: Paying less than the minimum payment on your credit card bill doesn’t count as a missed payment.
+Fact: Paying less than the minimum is still a missed payment.

-Fact: Credit cards are great tools for building your credit history, and you don’t need to carry an unpaid balance to do so.
+Credit cards are great tools for building your credit history, and you don’t need to carry an unpaid balance to do so.
 Your best strategy is to use your credit cards and pay off the bill in full each month, so you keep your overall debt-to-credit limit ratio low.

-Fact: Having more credit cards isn’t necessarily better.
+Having more credit cards isn’t necessarily better.
 Ten percent of your credit score is determined by the type of credit you have.
 For example, you may have student loans, a mortgage and credit cards.
 Credit agencies look for a good mix.
 If all you have is credit cards, you may not help your score.

 Now that you have a good handle on the basic facts about credit cards—as well as the most common misconceptions—you have the tools to better manage your credit and build a strong credit history.
 If you’re considering a credit card, learn more about Bank of America’s credit card options.